What does XXX mean? On your way becoming Hola Veteran you will hear many terms, see many systems, have to understand a

 - ... and generally looking out for any deviation from our DNA

 We find that working in the office with your peers is typically the most productive environment and most fun to work at.
-This is the reason we have several offices around the world, allowing our employees to spend their day with their peers.
-So while working from our offices, we usually work for 9.5 hours a day, out of which 30 minutes is our lunch break
+This is the reason we have several offices worldwide, allowing our employees to spend their day with their peers.
+So while working from our offices, we usually work for 9.5 hours a day (working hours are usually 09:00-18:30), out of which 30 minutes is our lunch break.
+Minimum working day is usually 4-5h a day.

 We have several interfaces to report attendance: